TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/withthegrid/_index.md

 {{< figure src="quantity_1.png" alt="Create a quantity" >}}

 After selecting **ADD**, a hashID will be created for the newly created quantity.
-We will create *leak status*, *total leak events*, and *last leak duration* quantities by following the same procedure.
-For unitless quantities, enter space.
+We will create `Leak status`, `Total leak events`, and `Last leak duration` quantities by following the same procedure.
+For unitless quantities, just enter space.
 Leak duration is in min according to the datasheet.
-In this example, the voltage, leak status, total leak events, and last leak duration hashIDs are **yl4wwy**, **dp2v9d**, **yzrwny**, and **d4rwrd** respectively.
+In this example, the voltage, leak status, total leak events, and last leak duration hashIDs are **yl4wwy**, **dp2v9d**, **yzrwny**, and **d4rwrd**, respectively.
 The hashIDs will be used in the report to identify the correct measurement quantity.

 {{< figure src="quantity_2.png" alt="Created quantities overview" >}}